Mashed Potato Dumplings

-3. Gently fold a third of the egg whites into the potato mixture, incorporating thoroughly, but not deflating the mixture too much.
+3. Gently fold a third of the egg whites into the potato mixture, incorporating thoroughly but not deflating the mixture too much.
 Once combined, gently fold in the remaining egg whites.
-Using two spoons, shape the batter into oval dumpling.
+Using 2 spoons, shape the batter into oval dumplings.

 4. To cook, bring a pot of your favorite leftover turkey soup (or store-bought chicken stock) to a simmer and gently add the dumplings to it.
-They should cook in 3-5 minutes and will feel slightly firm to the touch when cooked.
+They should cook in 3 to 5 minutes and will feel slightly firm to the touch when cooked.